 The development of utility-scale renewable energy projects is restrained by the development corridors prescribed by law.
 Except for offshore wind, capacity could theoretically be built outside the EEG regime.
 However, in practice, onshore projects in most cases still depend on EEG remuneration and will therefore not be constructed if no award in the tender proceedings is achieved.
-The limitation of newbuild capacity in the EEG is partly due to the costs of the support, and partly to grid capacity restraints, especially in specific regions.
+The limitation of new-build capacity in the EEG is partly because of the costs of the support, and partly because of grid capacity restraints, especially in specific regions.
 The development corridors currently set out in the EEG are:

-- onshore wind: additional capacity of 2,800MW annually in the years 2017 to 2019, and 2,900MW from 2020 onwards; - offshore wind: reaching a total installed capacity of 6,500MW by 2020, and 15,000MW by 2030; - · photovoltaics: additional capacity of 2,500 annually; and biomass: additional capacity of 150MW annually in the years 2017 to 2019, and 200MW annually in the years 2020 to 2022.
+- onshore wind: additional capacity of 2,900MW annually from 2020 onwards; - offshore wind: reaching a total installed capacity of 15,000MW by 2030 (expected to be increased to 20,000MW by 2030 and 40,000MW by 2040); - photovoltaics: additional capacity of 2,500 annually; and - biomass: additional capacity of 200MW annually in 2020 to 2022.

 Further restrictions result from planning laws in certain regions.
 The federal states are entitled to enact planning restraints by imposing certain minimum distances between onshore windfarms and inhabited areas.
-Notably the federal state of Bavaria has imposed a minimum distance of 10 times the height of the wind turbine, which makes the planning of new wind farms impossible in large parts of Bavaria.
+Notably, the federal state of Bavaria has imposed a minimum distance of 10 times the height of the wind turbine, which makes the planning of new wind farms impossible in large parts of Bavaria.
 Other federal states have also increased the required distances or are considering such measures.
+Finally, the duration of permitting procedures has recently become an issue with permitting procedures taking about two years at least.
+Also, court procedures in the case of objections may further delay the permitting process.